Why go to Church? February 10

 He could see no reason for going to church anymore and that after 20 plus years he couldn’t see where it had helped him?
 He couldn’t remember all the sermons and thought it was pointless to continue on.

-If you’re not part of a church body, just ask Jesus where you can go to help encourage others.
-Your gifts are needed.
+If you are not part of a church body, ask Jesus where you can go to help encourage others, your gifts are needed too.

 He is: Shub Nephesh